awwx/ar/readme.md

 * Implements Arc lists using Racket's mutable pairs (mpair's)

-which I hope will fix the queue bug (http://awwx.ws/queue-test-summary).
+which I hope will fix the [queue bug](http://awwx.ws/queue-test-summary).

 * Reflects the Arc compiler into Arc to make Arc more hackable